Free field realisation of boundary vertex algebras for Abelian gauge theories in three dimensions: Further examples of free field realisation

-Given the ingredients above, we can efficiently produce a free-field realisation of the $\pslf(N|N)$ current algebra.
+Given the ingredients above, we can efficiently produce a free field realisation of the $\pslf(N|N)$ current algebra.
 Indeed, the computations are directly parallel to the $N=2$ case (\cf\ Tables~\ref{tab:TSU2-free-field}~and~\ref{tab:TSU2-free-field-2}).
 First, provided $i\neq j$, we have replacements,

 The currents in~\eqref{eq:slN-1} are then simply identified with the $J_{\phi_i}$.
 One can check directly that these fields generate indeed a level $-1$ $\slf_N$ current algebra.

 The $V_{1}(\slf_N)$ generators are given by the usual construction in terms of the free fermions, with